jammygrams/heron_take_home/README.md

 ### Discussion:
 * Measure accuracy:
     * For a start, run the transaction grouping and manually review the results.
-    * Come up with a list of known repeated transactions (e.g. Netflix, payroll, cloud bills), manually search for them, and check algo performance against them.
+    * Come up with a list of known repeated transactions (e.g. Netflix, payroll, cloud bills), manually search for them by regex on description, and check algo performance against them.
-* Measure customer impact: Need to have a clearer idea of the business metric impacted by doing this transaction grouping.
+* Measure customer impact:
+    * Need to have a clearer idea of the business value of grouping recurring transactions.
 Presumably it makes enriched/ normalised data more digestible to customers.
-But if they are more interested in summary numbers (e.g. total spend on salary vs. rent) than reviewing individual transactions, it may not be that important?
+    * But if customers are more interested in summary numbers (e.g. total spend on salary vs. rent) than reviewing individual transactions, it may not be that important?
+For instance, grouping all transactions with a description like "business lunch" is valuable enough, regardless of whether they happen at regular intervals.
 * Deploy: we probably wouldn't have all transactions for a customer available at a time (e.g. may only receive updates of the last month), or they may be too large for memory.
 We may need to adapt the approach to consume a stream of transactions per customer, which is compared to a database / map of potential repeated transactions.